 Workday competes with enterprise software vendors like Oracle (NYSE:ORCL) and SAP (NYSE:SAP) as well as modern cloud platforms such as Anaplan (NYSE:PLAN), BlackLine (NASDAQ:BL), and Coupa (NASDAQ:COUP).

-As you can see below, Workday's revenue growth has been decent over the last year, growing from quarterly revenue of $1.06 billion, to $1.26 billion.
+As you can see below, Workday's revenue growth has been measured over the last year, growing from quarterly revenue of $1.1 billion, to $1.32 billion.

-Analysts covering the company are expecting the revenues to grow 16.7% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 19% over the next twelve months, although estimates are likely to change post earnings.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Workday's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 72.5% in Q2.
+Workday's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 72.8% in Q3.

 That means that for every $1 in revenue the company had $0.72 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Significantly up from the last quarter, this is around the average of what we typically see in SaaS businesses.
-Gross margin has a major impact on a company’s ability to invest in developing new products and sales & marketing, which may ultimately determine the winner in a competitive market, so it is important to track.
+This is around the average of what we typically see in SaaS businesses, but it is good to see that the gross margin is staying stable which indicates that Workday is doing a good job controlling costs and is not under a pressure from competition to lower prices.

 Is Now The Time?

 When considering Workday, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We think Workday is a solid business.
-Its revenue growth has been solid, and analysts believe that sort of growth is sustainable for now.
-And on top of that, its bountiful generation of free cash flow empowers it to invest in growth initiatives.
+Its revenue growth has been a little slower, but at least that growth rate is expected to increase in the short term.
+But on a positive note, its bountiful generation of free cash flow empowers it to invest in growth initiatives.